-If you've ever watched Night of the Living Dead or 28 Days Later, then you know about zombies.
+If you've ever watched 28 Days Later or The Walking Dead, then you know about zombies.
 They're nearly impossible to kill and continue to haunt you despite your best efforts to stop them.
 Shooting them doesn't work, tearing off their limbs doesn't work, blowing them up doesn't work.
 Zombie debt is sort of like that.

 Zombie debt refers to old debt purchased by debt collectors hoping to intimidate consumers into paying the debt.
 If you're contacted by a collection agency about an old debt, don't give in immediately.
 You have several tools you can use to fight back.